By Ehren Allen, DPT/Certified Orthopedic Manual Therapist

-What is scoliosis?
+What is Scoliosis?

 The quick answer is Scoliosis is a bony abnormality of the spine.
 A normal spine should look straight when observed from front to back.
 With scoliosis, there is an abnormal sideways curve of the spine.
 These curves are often c shaped or S shaped.
-The most common form of scoliosis is idiopathic meaning there is no known cause of the abnormal curvature.
+The most common form of this condition is idiopathic meaning there is no known cause of the abnormal curvature.

-What can help with the Pain Associated with Scoliosis?
+What Can Help with the Pain Associated with Scoliosis?

 Physical therapy can help to alleviate the pain and restore muscle balance to area of the spine where the curve is most prominent.
 Therapy can target the areas of the back that need treatment.
 Your therapist will utilize strengthening, mobilization, manual therapy, and postural re-education to achieve a positive outcome.

 The use of modalities of electrical stimulation, laser, Graston and medical massage may help to alleviate the pain associated with muscle spasm due to this condition.

 The first step is to have an evaluation by a physician who treats this condition.
 In most cases a conservative plan is effective, however in more severe cases, surgical intervention may be needed.

 - To schedule an appointment for physical or occupational therapy, call 904-858-7045 or visit 12 area JOI Rehab Centers.

 JOI Physicians are currently offering ASAP Fracture care.
 Make an appointment by calling (904)JOI-2000.
 This is a new option for patients who would like to avoid the emergency room if they have suffered a fracture or soft tissue injury.